DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 gcloud auth configure-docker
 ```

-To configure IntelliJ IDEA, first launch it.
-Once it is launched, go to IntelliJ
-IDEA -> Preferences -> Plugins, then click in the search box and install
-**Cloud Code**, which integrates Google Cloud features with IntelliJ IDEA.

 Also, [Skaffold](https://github.com/GoogleContainerTools/skaffold) cannot be
 automatically installed through Homebrew as newer versions are incompatible with
 our development environment.
 Skaffold facilitates the continuous development of